img

 The price of the pro version is $35 per user per month, whereas Tableau Creator’s price is $70 per month.

-Most users consider Power BI easier to use when compared to Tableau.
+Before you start considering whether to learn Power BI and Tableau, you should know the time and effort required to become proficient in using them.
+In that regard, most users consider Power BI easier to use when compared to Tableau.
 Power BI is suitable for both experts and novice users, whereas Tableau is easier to use for experienced data analysts.

 Power BI comes in various forms: desktop, pro, premium, embedded, mobile, and report server.
 Which form you should go for depends on your company’s needs.